 - The Great religions of Buddhism and Christianity extended Morality to all Humanity.

-- Today, we must place increasing emphasis on Earth, because if we do not stop our depredation of the environment and the accelerating extinction of species, we are dooming the future of our species on this planet.
+- Today, we must place increasing ethical emphasis on Earth, because if we do not stop our depredation of the environment and the accelerating extinction of species, we are dooming the future of our own species on this planet.

-In other words, the first group is stricter and is applied more universally than the second group.
+As you can see, the first group is stricter and is applied more universally than the second group.

 For example, the negative precept, “Do Not Murder,” means do not murder any human being; while the positive precept “Share Your Wealth and Time Fully with your spouse and children,” would not be accepted it if were, “Share your Wealth and Time fully with any and all human beings.”